jeffmayn/OpenGL-3D-Space-Game/README.md

 * <a href="https://github.com/JonasTeg">JonasTeg</a> (Jonas Stubbe Teglbjærg)
 * <a href="https://github.com/Skovisen">Skovisen</a> (Christian Bülow Skovborg)
 <hr>
-INSTALLATION:
+<b>INSTALLATION:</b>
 -----------------------------------------------------------
-Open a terminal in this location enter the following sequentially:
+Works only linux systems.
+When you have cloned this repository to your computer open a terminal and type:

 1: cmake .
 2: make install
 3: cd to /bin/debug
-4: run binary from command line or double-click to execute
+4: run binary from command line ($./battleground_IMADA) or double-click the executable.

-Game controls:
+<b>GAME CONTROLS:</b>
 -----------------------------------------------------------
 Use mouse to steer around.

 W:  Move forward
 S:	Brake
 A:	Turn left
 D:	Turn right